Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version): Undecidability in Martin-Löf type theory

 \section{Undecidability in Martin-Löf type theory}

 Like any other single-sorted first order equational theory, combinatory logic can be encoded as a context in Martin-Löf type theory with $\I$-types, $\Pi$-types, and a base type $o$.
-The context $\GammaCL$ for combinatory logic is the following:

-Here we have used the left-associative binary infix symbol ``.'' for application.
+The context $\GammaCL$ for combinatory logic is the following: {\white x} The left-associative binary infix symbol ``$\cdot$'' stands for application.
 Note that $k,s,\cdot ,ax_k, ax_s$ are all variables.

-\begin{theorem} Type-inhabitation in Martin-Löf type theory with (intensional or extensional) identity-types, $\Pi$-types and a base type is undecidable. \end{theorem} This follows from the undecidability of convertibility in combinatory logic, because the type
+\begin{thm} Type-inhabitation in Martin-Löf type theory with (intensional or extensional) identity-types, $\Pi$-types and a base type is undecidable. \end{thm} This follows from the undecidability of convertibility in combinatory logic, since the type

 is inhabited iff the closed combinatory terms $M$ and $M'$ are convertible.
-Clearly, if the combinatory terms are convertible, it can be formalized in this fragment of type theory.
+Clearly, if the combinatory terms are convertible, it can be formalised in this fragment of type theory.
 For the other direction we build a model of the context $\GammaCL$ where $o$ is interpreted as the set of combinatory terms modulo convertibility.

-\begin{theorem} Judgmental equality in Martin-Löf type theory with extensional identity-types, $\Pi$-types and a base type is undecidable. \end{theorem} With extensional identity types \cite{martinlof:hannover} the above identity type is inhabited iff the corresponding equality judgment is valid:
+\begin{thm} Judgmental equality in Martin-Löf type theory with extensional identity-types, $\Pi$-types and a base type is undecidable. \end{thm} With extensional identity types \cite{martinlof:hannover} the above identity type is inhabited iff the corresponding equality judgment is valid:

 This theorem also holds if we add $\N_1$ and $\Sigma$-types to the theory.
-The remainder of the paper will show that the category of contexts for the resulting fragment of Martin-Löf type theory is bifree in the 2-category of lcccs (Theorem \ref{bifree-lccc}).
-Our main result follows: \begin{theorem} Equality of arrows in the bifree lccc on one object is undecidable. \end{theorem} We would like to remark that the following folklore theorem can be proved in the same way. \begin{theorem} Judgmental equality in Martin-Löf type theory with extensional identity-types, $\Pi$-types and a universe $\U$ is undecidable. \end{theorem} If we have a universe we can instead work in the context
+The remainder of the paper will show that the category of contexts of the resulting fragment of Martin-Löf type theory is bifree in the 2-category of lcccs (Theorem \ref{bifree-lccc}).
+Our main result follows: \begin{thm} Equality of arrows in the bifree lccc on one object is undecidable. \end{thm} We remark that the following folklore theorem can be proved in the same way as Theorem \ref{thm:undecidable_tt}.
+(We are not aware of any published proof of this theorem, but see Hofmann \cite{hofmann:thesis} for a proof which instead uses the natural number type.) \begin{thm} Judgmental equality in Martin-Löf type theory with extensional identity-types, $\Pi$-types and a universe $\U$ is undecidable. \end{thm} If we have a universe we can instead work in the context

 and prove undecidability for this theory (without a base type) in the same way as above.